jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 You can be selective about which objects inside the derived module get specialized.
 This allows you to both specialize objects with a fixed logical residence inside the base module, as well as specialize objects that are mere references to objects defined totally elsewhere outside the module.

-Objects in the derived module will inherit from their counterpart object in the base module.
-This will all go automatically.
+Objects in the derived module might inherit from their counterpart object in the base module.
+This might all go automatically.

 Synonyms for system inheritance are module inheritance or a parallel structure.